CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 4. Activate SD Services for your project

-- Services are listed to the bottom right column of the project page.
+- Services are listed in **Services** window in the bottom right of the project page.
-- Select services: SD Connect, SD Desktop.
+- Select SD Connect.
 - Read and accept the terms of use and click **“Add service”**.
+- Select SD Desktop and add it also.

 ![Add new services.](./images/MyCSC/MyCSC_AddServices.png)